csci-1301/csci-1301.github.io/docs/exercises.md

     Keywords cannot be used as identifiers. |
     Each ".cs" file should contain exactly one class. |

 #.
 (4 pts) Write a statement that would display, "Hi Mom!" (*with* the quotes) followed by a new line on the screen.

 #.
-(5 pts) Write a series of statements that would
-    #. declare an `int` variable called "myAge",
-    #. assign your age to that variable,
-    #. display "My age is ", the value of the "myAge" variable, a period, and finally a new line.
-#.
 (Bonus) Give examples of situations where the adage "_Spaces and new lines don't matter in programs_" is actually erroneous.

 ## Quiz 2